Joystream/orion/docs/operator-guide/tutorials/deploying-orion.md

     1. Fill in all the secrets (`OPERATOR_SECRET`, `APP_PRIVATE_KEY`, `COOKIE_SECRET`) with proper, randomly generated values
     1. **Make sure that `ORION_ENV` is set to `production`!**
     1. Set `GATEWAY_ROOT_DOMAIN` to your Gateway's root domain, in our example case it'll be `mygateway.com`
+    1. Configure the email notification scheduler chron job in order to have notification delivery via email (see: [Email Notifications](./email-notifications.md))
 1. Prepare a production build of the Atlas app.
 Assuming you have already cloned the Atlas repository and configured the environment variables inside `packages/atlas/src/.env` as described in the [Atlas operator guide](https://github.com/Joystream/atlas/blob/master/docs/operator-guide.md), you'll also need to:
     1. Make sure the `VITE_ENV` value is set to `production`
     1. Set `VITE_PRODUCTION_ORION_AUTH_URL` to your Orion Auth API endpoint (`https://auth.mygateway.com/api/v1` in our example case)